catwhisperingninja/ai-search/README.md

 I also didn't see much of a need to obfuscate my desired job title, experience level, desired base salary, and location using environmental variables.
 3 out of those 4 are on my LinkedIn profile currently.

-I don't feel one needs to be paranoid to be successful in infosec.
-Defense-in-depth; assuming compromise, non-complacency, and cultivating awareness of new technologies are the best you can do to sleep well at night.

-Oh - and don't create that first root account during a basic Debian install.
-Click through to the user account.
-(Why, Debian?
-Why?)